Dr Sophia Gazla

 About me and my approach:

-I have a passion for understanding the unique influences that effect our emotional experiences and ways of being in the world.
-We develop and adapt ourselves creatively and out of necessity to survive circumstances and situations that we have had to endure.
+I have a passion for understanding the unique influences that effect our emotional experiences, our ways of seeing and being in the world.
+We develop and adapt ourselves creatively, out of necessity, to survive circumstances and situations that we have had to endure.
 However, as circumstances change these creative adaptations may no longer serve us, they can even come to inhibit us.

-In a world that adds pressure to attain the ideals of happiness and material success, difficult life experiences and emotions such as anxiety, grief, anger and despair can be neglected and come to manifest as psychological or physical symptoms that can become engrained and lead to further problems.
+In a world that adds pressure to attain the ideals of happiness and material success, difficult life events and our internal and emotional experiences such as anxiety, grief, anger and despair can be neglected.
+Denied emotions may manifest as psychological or physical symptoms that can become stuck and lead to further problems that may negatively impact relationships, family life, work and our potential to thrive.

 I offer a supportive and accepting space to help you explore and make sense of difficult and uncomfortable experiences, to develop insight into aspects of your life that are no longer working for you and to help you consider how to move towards living a life that is meaningful to you.